 This we know.

-Uh so the bottom line is here goes here goes Obama, and he just he got where he is, good old fashion, dirty politics as usual, and this probably going to stun a uh a number of people.
+So the bottom line is here goes, here goes Obama, and he just got where he is, good old-fashioned, dirty politics, as usual.

 That's the point.

-Remember, who started these puff pieces of Obama with the image that he's got.
+Remember, who started these puff pieces of Obama with the image that he's got?

-You know, memories aren't this short.
+You know, your memories aren't this short.

 Let's go back to last spring.

-Remember all these Washington Post New York Times puff pieces on Obama?
+Remember all these Washington Post, New York Times puff pieces on Obama?

-We're all scratching their heads.
+We're all scratching our heads.

 What is this?

-What are they trying to sabotage Mrs. Clinton?
+Are they trying to sabotage Mrs. Clinton?

-Well, what is this, Obama?
+What is this, Obama?

 No, no, no, no.